CVE-1999-1198

 01 // Technical Summary

 CVE-1999-1198 exposes a critical vulnerability in NeXT systems, allowing local users to escalate privileges to root without authentication.
-This flaw, present in the BuildDisk program, bypasses the necessary security checks, enabling unauthorized access and system compromise.
-Successful exploitation grants complete control over the affected system.
+This flaw in the BuildDisk program bypasses the root password prompt, enabling unauthorized modification of system files and complete system compromise.
+This vulnerability, while old, highlights the importance of proper authentication and privilege separation in operating systems.

 02 // Vulnerability Mechanism